Tom Bergeron Explains Why Tyra Banks’ High ‘Dancing With The Stars’ Ratings Don’t Compare To His Numbers

 Tom Bergeron has an explanation for the high ratings on Dancing with the Stars now that Tyra Banks has replaced him as host.

-In a new post shared to his Instagram page, seen here, the former emcee of the ABC celebrity ballroom competition shared a photo of him holding up his mail-in ballot for the 2020 Presidential election.
+In a new post on his Instagram page, seen here, the former emcee of the ABC celebrity ballroom competition shared a photo of him holding up his mail-in ballot for the 2020 presidential election.
 In the caption to the post, the smiling TV veteran noted that he has been waiting four years to cast his vote in this important nationwide election.

 But as with everything Bergeron posts these days, the comments section of the post turned into a debate about the state of Dancing With the Stars.
 When one follower asked Bergeron if he knew if the ratings for the “new” DWTS season tanked as some predicted, he issued a surprising answer.

-“Initial ratings have been up, actually,” Bergeron replied.
 “But like a Covid test, ratings are a snapshot in time.
 Curiosity factor plays a part, as does competition (or the lack of it).
 Once [NBC’s The Voice] premieres, which was our usual competition when [Erin Andrews] and I were there, the comparisons will be more exact.”

 Other viewers also weighed in on the viewership numbers for the ABC dance-off.

 “Hard to compare [year over year] ratings when there is literally nothing else to watch so of course this year’s are up,” another added.

 “Hopefully the fans will get their way and you guys will be back in the ballroom soon (if you were to take that offer back!)”

 Other fans noted the ballot in Bergeron’s hand and asked if they can “vote” to bring him back to DWTS.